 Fates & Fortunes Weekly Round-Up

-Here’s this week’s round-up of who’s coming and going in the media industry.
+Here’s this week’s round-up of who’s coming and who’s going in the media industry.

 Big Kahunas